 Field Sobriety Test Refusal: Penalties in Wisconsin

-1st Offense for Refusing a Field Sobriety Test or Chemical Test:
+What are the penalties for 1st Offense Refusing a Field Sobriety Test or Chemical Test?

 - Driver’s license revoked for 1 year